 With IoT, employees will better be able to serve customers’ needs.
 According to the Zebra 2019 Shopper Vision study, 55% of customers believe digitally-equipped associates provide a better in-store shopping experience.

 Checkout remains one of the most labor-intensive retail operations and an unpleasant process for customers.
 If a store is overcrowded, shoppers often decide to just leave.
-IoT solutions offer the opportunity to automate and personalize checkout.
+IoT-enabled solutions can enable retail automation, solutions allowing businesses to streamline and personalize checkout.
 The improved checkout system can read tags on each item as customers leave and automatically charge the customer’s mobile payment app.

 This personalization can lead to increasing revenue for the store.
 According to McKinsey’s research, 83% of customers say they would prefer if their shopping experience was personalized, while store revenues are reported to increase by 20-30% through effective personalization.